 Unifi Protect Settings

-With a Time-Based purge, the footage will be deleted from the hard drive once they reached the maximum limit.
+With a Time-Based purge, the footage will be deleted from the hard drive once it reached the maximum limit.
 It’s possible that recordings are deleted earlier if you are running out of disk space.

 Unifi Protect App